Solomun (musician)

-Mladen Solomun (born December 27, 1975), better known under his stage name Solomun, is a Bosnian-German DJ.
+Mladen Solomun (born December 27, 1975), better known under his stage name Solomun, is a Bosnian–German DJ, producer and remixer.
 He is a four-time DJ Awards winner for Best Producer, Best DJ and Best Melodic House DJ.

 Musical career

 After Solomun was born in Travnik, Yugoslavia (today Bosnia and Herzegovina), he moved to Hamburg with his family, where he grew up.
 As a young boy, he worked for his father in construction.
-Eventually, he discovered that he really enjoyed filmmaking.
-He founded a small production company with a few friends, where they created short films together.
-He worked in film for about five years before discovering that music was his passion.
+He later founded a small film production company with friends.
+He worked in film for about five years before pursuing a career in music.

 His cousin, who frequented nightclubs, brought him tapes whenever he came to town.
 These tapes showed Solomun that there is more to music than just commercial radio.
 From then on, he started purchasing vinyl records, and eventually playing at House of Youth at the age of 16 for other teenagers.
-After taking a break from music, he started producing and creating music at the age of 23.
+Solomun started producing music at the age of 23.

 For about one year before he began producing on his own, he learned from a good friend that ran a hip-hop label.

 In 2005, Solomun began producing music, founding the record label Diynamic in late 2005 with his partner Adriano Trolio, who manages the booking for Diynamic.
-The motto for Diynamic is "Do It Yourself"."
-Eventually, Solomun met H.O.S.H. in 2006 and that is when Diynamic kicked into full force.
+The motto for Diynamic is "Do It Yourself".
 Solomun's first EP on Diynamic, Solomun EP, came out in 2006.
 Since then, he has released many other EPs and compilations, as well as the 2009 album Dance Baby.
 In December 2010 he launched a second label, the more experimental 2DIY4.